SAKETH1111/FrontEnd/Namaste React/11 Data is new oil/ReadMe.md

 Redux is not part of react, it is a outside library we use it but useContext is the inbuilt in react.

+Redux is scalable and which is useful in large scale application.